-The extent to which the distribution of responsibilities and tasks demonstrates the commitment and active contribution of all participating organisations and the know-how of the partners involved.
+Award criteria as described in the Programme Guide Interpretation of award criteria The extent to which the distribution of responsibilities and tasks demonstrates the commitment and active contribution of all participating organisations There is a clear and commonly agreed definition and an appropriate distribution of roles and tasks and a balanced participation and input of the participating organisations in the implementation of the work programme, taking into account the complementary competencies, the nature of the activities and the know-how of the partners involved.
 The extent to which, if relevant for the project type, the project involves participation of organisations from different fields of education, training, youth and other socioeconomic sectors If it is necessary for the project's success to use expertise of organisations from different fields, and/or the project intends to impact more than one field of education, training and youth, relevant organisations of all concerned fields participate in the project.
-The proposal demonstrates convincingly why the participation of the organisations from different fields of education, training, youth and/or other socio-economic sectors is best suited to produce the outputs that respond to the identified needs.
+The proposal demonstrates convincingly why the participation of the organisations from different economic sectors fields of education, training, youth and/or other socio-economic sectors is best suited to produce the outputs that respond to the identified needs.
 The extent to which the project involves newcomers to the Action The proposal includes one or more participating organisations that are newcomers to this action and on which the impact expected from the participation in the project would be particularly high.
-The existence of effective mechanisms for coordination and communication between the participating organisations, as well as with The methods of project coordination and means of communication are clearly described in the proposal.
-They are appropriate for the project to ensure a good cooperation between the participating organisations. other relevant stakeholders Only for the School Education field: The proposal explains if and how eTwinning and/or School Education Gateway will be used to support the implementation of the project.
-If applicable, the extent to which the involvement of a participating organisation from a Partner Country brings an essential added value to the project (if this condition is not fulfilled, the project will not be considered The participation of organisations from Partner Countries provides genuine added value to the project because of the specific skills, experiences or expertise that these organisations bring to the project and that prove to be essential for the achievement of the project's objectives and/or to ensure a significantly higher quality of the project outputs. for selection) NB: If the proposal does not provide convincing evidence of such added value of a Partner Country organisation's participation in the project, the proposal must be scored as "Weak" (score between 0-9 points) for the award criterion "Quality of the project team and the cooperation arrangements" as a whole, and rejected as a consequence.
+The existence of effective mechanisms for coordination and communication between the participating organisations, as well as with other relevant stakeholders The methods of project coordination and means of communication are clearly described in the proposal.
+They are appropriate for the project to ensure a good cooperation between the participating organisations.
+Only for the School Education field: The proposal explains if and how eTwinning and/or School Education Gateway will be used to support the implementation of the project.
+If applicable, the extent to which the involvement of a participating organisation from a Partner Country brings an essential added value to the project (if this condition is not fulfilled, the project will not be considered for selection) The participation of organisations from Partner Countries provides genuine added value to the project because of the specific skills, experiences or expertise that these organisations bring to the project and that prove to be essential for the achievement of the project's objectives and/or to ensure a significantly higher quality of the project outputs.
+NB: If the proposal does not provide convincing evidence of such added value of a Partner Country organisation's participation in the project, the proposal must be scored as "Weak" (score between 0-9 points) for the award criterion "Quality of the project team and the cooperation arrangements" as a whole, and rejected as a consequence.
+The quality of measures for evaluating the outcomes of the project The evaluation methods proposed will make it possible to assess effectively whether and to which extent the project is producing the intended outcomes.
+The potential impact of the project on participants and participating organisations, The project is likely to have a substantial positive impact on the participating organisations and on their staff and/or learners.